Titius–Bode law: Natural satellite systems and exoplanetary systems

-Subsequent research detected five planet candidates from the 97 planets predicted for the 68 planetary systems.
+Subsequent research detected 5 candidate planets from the 97 planets predicted for the 68 planetary systems.
 The study showed that the actual number of planets could be larger.
-The occurrence rates of Mars- and Mercury-sized planets are currently unknown, so many planets could be missed due to their small size.
+The occurrence rates of Mars- and Mercury-sized planets are unknown, so many planets could be missed due to their small size.
 Other possible reasons that may account for apparent discrepancies include planets that do not transit the star or circumstances in which the predicted space is occupied by circumstellar disks.
 Despite these types of allowances, the number of planets found with Titius–Bode law predictions was lower than expected.

-In a 2018 paper, the idea of a hypothetical eighth planet around TRAPPIST-1 named "TRAPPIST-1i", was proposed by using the Titius–Bode law.
-TRAPPIST-1i had a prediction based exclusively on the Titius–Bode law with an orbital period of 27.53 ± 0.83 days.
+In a 2018 paper, the idea of a hypothetical eighth planet around TRAPPIST-1 named "TRAPPIST‑1i", was proposed by using the Titius–Bode law.
+TRAPPIST‑1i had a prediction based exclusively on the Titius–Bode law with an orbital period of 27.53 ± 0.83 days.